orafaelfragoso/audio-fingerprint/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+This was not 100% me, a lot of this code was spread in the internet and I wanna thank you these people for their good work and to share it with us.

+- [wavefile gem](https://github.com/jstrait/wavefile) - I took a class from version 0.3.0
+- [companygardener gist](https://gist.github.com/companygardener/486711) - This Gist was very helpful to fingerprint the audio files
+- [How to compare audio in Ruby](https://gist.github.com/companygardener/486711) - This was really helpful, and I adapted his fingerprint class to fit my needs.

+## Future

+I really want to push this forward and make cool things with it, you guys can help me with pull requests and ideas.
+Here’s what I want to accomplish:

+- Support for multiple audio formats, frequencies and channels
+- Ability to recognize multiple audio fingerprints in one fingerprint (like Google Speech API does, transform a phrase into text words).
+ - This will require a database to store the fingerprinted words to compare them with the fingerprinted phrase.

+Thanks guys!